Durham mom thought she found dream rental home on Zillow. She was scammed out of hundreds

 Experts suggest to always use a check and sign the lease in front of the person.

-ABC11 reached out to Zillow for a response on how they monitor these schemes.
-We are awaiting to hear back.
+ABC11 reached out to Zillow for a response on how it monitors these schemes.

+In a statement, a Zillow spokesperson said: "Zillow goes to great lengths to police activity on our site and fully inform our users of the existence of scams and how to protect themselves.
+Our customer support team monitors activity on the site in a number of different ways and if a listing is found to be fraudulent, it is immediately removed from Zillow.
+In addition to removing scam listings from our sites as soon as they are detected, the team is also actively screening for possible scams and fraud, preventing many fraudulent listings from getting posted.
+Zillow has a "Beware of scams and other internet fraud" page on the site, telling users to look out for red flags like requests for wire transfers and long-distance inquiries, and other valuable information about how to avoid fraudulent listings."

 Durham mom thought she found dream rental home on Zillow.
 She was scammed out of hundreds